-Read to the end and you will understand why a given note in your own Tinderbox document looks as it does - or why it doesn't!
+Read to the end and you will understand why a given note in your own Tinderbox document looks as it does—or why it does not.
 Of course, the visual aspects of maps and such are only a small part of Tinderbox's attribute structure, but are the easiest context in which to show the general principles of attribute inheritance.

 Author: Mark Anderson (a Tinderbox user since 2004).

 Tinderbox 'TBX' document files pre-define over 350 attributes, the majority of which the user can modify.
 A few are read-only because they are constantly re-calculated.
 For instance, a count of the number of child notes of the current note.
 Those familiar with databases can think of the attributes as being like database fields.
 For the general user, it is easier think of them as things you may want to view and/or alter as part of the way your use of Tinderbox.
 They might control how a note looks on screen (as in this tutorial) or store information about the note that either does not in the note's text or might best be accessed separately.
 They are the note's metadata: an event's due date, the price of a purchase, a list of tags reflecting the subject of the note, etc.